 Exploring tapioca in it’s various forms all have their purposes, which one works the best as a proper thickener?

-Minute Tapioca3 is the most commonly used tapioca because it cooks in minutes, needing only to soak in a liquid for short period of time.
+Minute Tapioca is the most commonly used tapioca because it cooks in minutes, needing only to soak in a liquid for short period of time.
 Minute Tapioca takes about 5 minutes to soak before making puddings.
 This type of tapioca can be mixed with berries, pitted fruits and used in fillings that are baked without having to be soaked before making the filling.

 Chocolate Mounds Tapioca Pudding Recipe